-The Deepwater Horizon (DWH) oil spill Regionwide Trustee Implementation Group (TIG) prepared this Draft Restoration Plan and Environmental Assessment 1: Birds, Marine Mammals, Oysters, and Sea Turtles (RP/EA) to address injuries to natural resources in the Regionwide Restoration Area1 as a result of the DWH oil spill.
+The Deepwater Horizon (DWH) oil spill Regionwide Trustee Implementation Group (TIG) prepared this Deepwater Horizon Oil Spill Regionwide Trustee Implementation Group Final Restoration Plan / Environmental Assessment 1: Birds, Marine Mammals, Oysters, and Sea Turtles (RP/EA) to address injuries to natural resources in the Regionwide Restoration Area3 as a result of the DWH oil spill.
 The Regionwide TIG is responsible for restoring natural resources and their services that were injured by the DWH oil spill within the Regionwide Restoration Area.
-The Regionwide TIG prepared this RP/EA to (1) inform the public about DWH Natural Resource Damage Assessment (NRDA) restoration planning efforts, (2) present analyses of projects 2 proposed to restore target Restoration Types, and (3) seek public comment on the restoration alternatives considered in this document.
-The purpose of restoration discussed in this RP/EA and detailed in the 2016 Deepwater Horizon Oil Spill Final Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS)3 is to make the environment and the public whole for injuries resulting from the DWH oil spill.
-The DWH Trustees will accomplish this by implementing restoration actions that return injured natural resources and services to baseline conditions and compensate for interim losses, in accordance with the Oil Pollution Act of 1990 (OPA) and associated NRDA regulations.
+The Regionwide TIG prepared this RP/EA to (1) inform the public about DWH Natural Resource Damage Assessment (NRDA) restoration planning efforts, and (2) present analyses of projects 4 proposed to restore target Restoration Types.
+The purpose of restoration discussed in this RP/EA and detailed in the 2016 Deepwater Horizon Oil Spill Final Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS)5 is to make the environment and the public whole for injuries resulting from the DWH oil spill.
+The DWH Trustees will accomplish this by implementing restoration actions that help return injured natural resources and services to baseline conditions and compensate for interim losses, in accordance with the Oil Pollution Act of 1990 (OPA) and associated NRDA regulations.
 The following federal and state agencies are the designated Trustees under OPA for the DWH oil spill and are included in the Regionwide TIG:

-- U.S. Department of the Interior (DOI), represented by the U.S. Fish and Wildlife Service (USFWS), the National Park Service (NPS), and the Bureau of Land Management (BLM); - National Oceanic and Atmospheric Administration (NOAA), on behalf of the U.S. Department of Commerce (DOC); - U.S. Department of Agriculture (USDA); - U.S. Environmental Protection Agency (EPA); - The state of Alabama: Department of Conservation and Natural Resources (ADCNR) and Geological Survey of Alabama (GSA); - The state of Florida: Department of Environmental Protection (FDEP) and Fish and Wildlife Conservation Commission (FWC); - The state of Louisiana: Coastal Protection and Restoration Authority (CPRA), Department of Natural Resources (LDNR); Department of Environmental Quality (LDEQ); Oil Spill Coordinator's Office (LOSCO); and Department of Wildlife and Fisheries (LDWF);
+- U.S. Department of the Interior (DOI), represented by the U.S. Fish and Wildlife Service (USFWS), the National Park Service (NPS), and the Bureau of Land Management (BLM); - National Oceanic and Atmospheric Administration (NOAA), on behalf of the U.S. Department of Commerce (DOC); - U.S. Department of Agriculture (USDA); - U.S. Environmental Protection Agency (EPA); - The State of Alabama: Alabama Department of Conservation and Natural Resources (ADCNR) and Geological Survey of Alabama (GSA); - The State of Florida: Department of Environmental Protection (FDEP) and Fish and Wildlife Conservation Commission (FWC); - The State of Louisiana: Coastal Protection and Restoration Authority (CPRA), Department of Natural Resources (LDNR); Department of Environmental Quality (LDEQ); Oil Spill Coordinator's Office (LOSCO); and Department of Wildlife and Fisheries (LDWF); - The State of Mississippi: Department of Environmental Quality (MDEQ); and - The State of Texas: Parks and Wildlife Department (TPWD), General Land Office (TGLO), and Commission on Environmental Quality (TCEQ).

-The Regionwide TIG's work in the Regionwide Restoration Area replenishes and protects marine mammals, sea turtles, birds, and oysters.
-Natural resources affected by the DWH oil spill often live and migrate across jurisdictional boundaries; therefore, Regionwide Restoration Area projects will be implemented across jurisdictional boundaries.
+^{3.} The Regionwide TIG's work in the Regionwide Restoration Area replenishes and protects marine mammals, sea turtles, birds, and oysters.
+Species affected by the DWH oil spill often live and migrate across jurisdictional boundaries; therefore, Regionwide Restoration Area projects will be implemented across jurisdictional boundaries.

-^{2.} For the purposes of this RP/EA, each proposed project is considered a separate alternative.
-The terms "project" and "alternative" may be used interchangeably in this document.
+^{4.} For the purposes of this RP/EA, each proposed project is considered a separate alternative.
+The terms "project" and "alternative" are used interchangeably in this document.

-The PDARP/PEIS and the Record of Decision are available at www.qulfspillrestoration.noaa.gov/restoration-planning/gulf-plan/.
+The PDARP/PEIS and the Record of Decision are available at www.gulfspillrestoration.noaa.gov/restoration-planning/gulf-plan/.